Why an Oregon Executive MBA?

 First-year courses concentrate on the groundwork essentials of marketing, finance, and statistics, while second-year courses focus on application, business problem analysis, and innovation.
 The combination of foundational knowledge and innovative thinking will transform the way you look at business—both old and new.

 Ask any Oregon Executive MBA alum what they value most from the program, and they’ll mention the faculty, the coursework, and the executive coaching.
-But undoubtedly, the most important aspect of the executive MBA experience is “the cohort”—the thirty-five to fifty executives on a journey of knowledge acquisition and personal growth.
+But undoubtedly, the most important aspect of the executive MBA experience is “the cohort”—the 40 to 55 executives on a journey of knowledge acquisition and personal growth.

 We've found that team projects allow students to delve more deeply into the subject matter while also allowing them to take on more complex assignments.
 Many of our students also discover that, in addition to the academic benefits of team work, they gain an amazing group of peers that can help support one another with regard to school, work, and home.